Azure-Samples/azure-maps-leaflet/README.md

 ---
 page_type: sample
-description: A leafletjs plugin that makes it easy to overlay tile layers from the Azure Maps Render V2 service.
+description: A leafletjs plugin that makes it easy to overlay tile layers from the Azure Maps tile services.
 languages:
 - javascript
 - typescript